If you are in a management position or aiming to get into one, you'll have heard about the 5 performance objectives.

 Just remember that while a business can emphasise a wide array of performance objectives, the top 5 most agreed-upon goals are cost, quality, speed, dependability and flexibility.

 By integrating those goals into your business’ planning exercises, you’ll be well ahead of countless others.
-Just don’t forget to write them down, commit to them, and continue the dialogue about them as part of your everyday life at the workplace.
+Just don’t forget to write them down, commit to them, and continue the dialogue about them as part of everyday company culture.

 Book a call with one of our corporate coaches today to discuss your performance objectives